Rural pics 001

 While parents/carers are primarily responsible for getting their children to and from school, the Student Transport Assistance Policy, administered by School Bus Services, provides travel assistance to eligible students in rural and remote Western Australia.

-There are two types of travel assistance available to eligible students, which includes access to the ‘Orange’ School Bus service, or the payment of a Conveyance Allowance, or a combination of both, to assist with subsidising the cost of private vehicle travel.
+For eligible students there are two types of travel available.
+This may include access to the ‘Orange’ School Bus service, or the payment of a Conveyance Allowance to assist with subsidising the cost of private vehicle travel, or a combination of both.

 To be eligible for Transport Assistance, a rural student attending a mainstream school must, under normal circumstances: